abstract background image

 • Asset selection: Longer horizons support more volatile but higher-growth assets like stocks or crypto.

 • Risk tolerance: A short-term investor should avoid assets with large fluctuations.
+See how this connects with risk management.

 • Rebalancing frequency: As time horizon shortens, shift from growth to capital preservation.
+Learn more in asset allocation.

 Real-Life Examples